fahnestockj/clerk-sync-org-server-actions/README.md

 pnpm: 8.6.12
 ```

-To set up Clerk and Sentry add the following variables to a .env.local in the root of the project
+To set up Clerk and Sentry add the following variables to .env.local in the root of the project

 ```
 # Clerk vars